-Choose menu "Parental Control", you can configure the parental control in the screen as shown in Figure 4-46.
-The Parental Control function can be used to control the internet activities of the child, limit the child to access certain websites and restrict the time of surfing.
+Choose menu "Parental Control", and you can configure the parental control in the screen as shown in Figure 4-46.
+The Parental Control function can be used to control the internet activities of the children, limit the children to access certain websites and restrict the time of surfing.